oat-sa/taohub-articles/forge/QTI/qti-creator.md

 The template will be available in the style-guide.

-Once the behaviour clrealy defined, we can get started !
+Once the behaviour clearly defined, we can get started !

 ### step 1: extending the qti item model for authoring